kieviceb/TERRENATOR-WRO-2024/README.md

 In the chassis and 3D part, you can find all the 3D parts that made up the robot that won in Panama in the old models part.

-So the chassis and the design of the car that will go to Turkey took a long time because our ideas were to make the robot of the national competition much smaller, agile, faster and prettier, so we had to make a completely new chassis, in this one changing several parts of the assembly, for example in the steering system, since in our previous robot, the steering system was based on moving a cylinder with teeth that moved a line with teeth that gave direction to the robot, the problem with this steering design was that it is a bit imprecise so, we adopted a steering design similar to the Ackerman steering, and we also changed the servo motor.
+So the chassis and the design of the car going to Turkey took a long time because our ideas; to make the robot of the national competition much smaller, agile, faster and prettier, we had to make a completely new chassis, in this one changing several parts of the assembly, for example in the steering system, since in our previous robot, the steering system was based on moving a cylinder with teeth that moved a stripped line that gave direction to the robot, the problem with this steering design was that its a bit imprecise so, we adopted a steering design similar to the Ackerman steering, and we also changed the servo motor.

 ---
 <p align="center">